fatukunda/employee-tracker-ui/README.md

-## employees Management Application
+## Employee Manager

-This web application helps users to quickly create and manage a list of their favorite employees.
+This web application helps HR managers to quickly create and manage a list of employees.
-It consumes [this](https://github.com/fatukunda/relworx_employee_manager) REST API.
+It consumes [this](https://github.com/fatukunda/employee-tracker) REST API.

 ### Getting Started